Zilliqa/zilliqa-js/packages/zilliqa-js-contract/README.md

 `Contract` may then be ascertained by using `isRejected` or `isDeployed`, once the `Promise` resolves.

-_This API is unstable and subject to breaking changes pre-main net_

 **Parameters**

 - `params`: `DeployParams` - a subset of TxParams.
 Passed to the underlying